vinceimbat/vinceimbat.com-v1/content/about/index.md

 Welcome.
 I am grateful that you have found me here.

 My name is Vince Imbat.
-I'm a writer who explores what it means to live a life of independent philosophizing and contemplation in the 21st century.
+I'm a writer who explores what it means to pursue philosophy and contemplation independently as a way of life in the 21st century.

 I spend most of my days thinking and contemplating about the question _"How should I live?"_